 Joseph is admitted in California and Massachusetts; he is not admitted in Washington.

-Elisabetta Santo, a senior associate in the Milan office, is a member the M&A and Private Equity group.
+Elisabetta Santo, special counsel in the Milan office, is a member the M&A and Private Equity group.

 Elisa is an experienced trial lawyer, having successfully litigated several trials as well as domestic and international arbitrations, representing Italian and international clients such as media & entertainment corporations, private equity funds, banks.

 She also has broad experience in handling alternative dispute resolutions.